MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-conditional-table-formatting.md

 To format cell background color by rules, in the **Format by** field of the **Background color** dialog box, select **Rules**.
 Again, **Based on field** shows the field to base the formatting on, and **Summarization** shows the aggregation type for the field.

-Under **Rules**, enter one or more value ranges and set a color for each one.
+Under **Rules**, enter one or more value ranges, and set a color for each one.
 Each value range has an *If value* condition, an *and* value condition, and a color.
 Table cells with values in each range are filled with the given color.
 The following example has three rules:

 ![Color by rules](media/desktop-conditional-table-formatting/table-formatting-1-color-by-rules-if-value.png)

 Select **OK**.
-The example table with rules-based color formatting on the **Affordability** column looks like this:
+An example table with rules-based color formatting on the **Affordability** column looks like this:

 ![Example table with color by rules](media/desktop-conditional-table-formatting/table-formatting-1-color-by-rules-table.png)